navarrastar/Steamworks-SDK/Readme.txt

 Friends
 * Added ISteamFriends::RequestFriendRichPresence, which allows requesting rich presence keys for any Steam user playing the same game as you
 * Added a set of functions to ISteamFriends which allow games to integrate with Steam Chat.
 Games can both join group chats, as well as get friends chats and show them in-line in the game.
-This API isn’t currently used in a game, so there may be some rough edges around the user experience to work out, and some experimentation is required.
+This API isnï¿½t currently used in a game, so there may be some rough edges around the user experience to work out, and some experimentation is required.

 Game Servers
 * Removed the ISteamMasterServerUpdater interface.
 It has been merged into the ISteamGameServer interface, which is used to communicate all game server state changes.